ryan-mahoney/Framework/docs/quickstart/index.rst

 Compose Project Or Download Vendors Folder
 ++++++++++++++++++++++++++++++++++++++++++

-Modern PHP applications obtain their dependencies via Composer.
+Modern PHP applications obtain their dependencies via `Composer <http://getcomposer.org/>`_.
 Composer puts all the dependencies in a “vendors” folder and creates an autoloader.
 You can run Composer either locally or on the virtual server from within the project simply by running the command below.

 .. code-block:: bash